alephium/www/src/content/blog/2022-03-09_Core-team-interview-series--Episode-1-3472f8295af6/index.md

 description: 'Read the first part of the core team interview series!
 In this edition we present to you the humans building the Front-end of Alephium.'
 ---

-Read the first part of the core team interview series!
-In this edition we present to you the humans building the Front-end of Alephium.

----

 ### Core team interview series.
 Episode 1

 #### Presenting the humans building the Front-end